OriginChain docs

 HashJoin

 Build-side hash table on the smaller input, probe with the larger.
-INNER joins between two tables.
+INNER joins.
+Up to 32 tables per query.

 OuterJoin

-LEFT, RIGHT, and FULL variants — emits NULL-filled rows for unmatched probe entries.
-Up to 5-table left-deep chains.
+LEFT, RIGHT, and FULL variants - emits NULL-filled rows for unmatched probe entries.
+Up to 32-table left-deep chains.

 RelationHop

--- JOIN customers c ON c.id = o.customer
+-- JOIN shop.customers c ON c.id = o.customer

 └── HashJoin { o.customer = c.id }